 Other information that you may require about their admission process can be gotten on their official website or by attending any of their free information sessions that are usually held on every first and third Wednesdays of each month.
 The sessions are held on their Airport Campus in the Health Science Building Room 141.

-Having discussed the nursing intake 2019, I hope you find this information useful as you pursue admission into any of the colleges in preparation for the realization of your desire in becoming a nurse.
+Having discussed the nursing intake 2020, we hope you find this information useful as you pursue admission into any of the colleges in preparation for the realization of your desire in becoming a nurse.